Dr. Bandar M. H. Hajjar

 Minister of Culture and Information

-Dr. Hajjar was appointed Acting Minister of Culture and Information in addition to his responsibilities as Minister of Hajj for approximately one month and a half until a new minister of culture and information was in place.
+Dr. Hajjar was appointed Acting Minister of Culture and Information in addition to his responsibilities as Minister of Hajj for approximately one month and a half until a new minister of culture and information was sworn in.

-Dr. Hajjar is the Chairman of the Board of Directors of Al-Madinah Al-Munawarah Society for Community Development, which provides integrated solutions that contribute to the development of youth in Al-Madinah.
+- Chairman of the Board of Directors of Al-Madinah Al-Munawarah Society for Community Development.

 Order of the Lion